 About Me

-My first book, on the history of food, is out now with Bloomsbury, and you can learn more about my research here.
+My first book, on the history of food, is available from Bloomsbury, and you can learn more about my research here.
 I was previously a researcher in Economic History at the LSE, and lectured in Economic History at the University of Warwick.
 I worked with the Royal Historical Society, where I co-authored landmark reports on race and gender in UK History; I was also an Editorial Fellow at History Workshop, the radical history collective.
 I hold a D.Phil in Economic & Social History from Balliol College, Oxford, and previously studied History at Trinity College, Dublin.

-You can follow me on Twitter @ChrisKissane.
+You can follow me on Instagram @ChrisKissane.